How pricing works

 × 1.40 AM rush · × 1.30 PM rush · × 1.45 evening · × 1.03 weather buffer

 School drop-off and pickup land squarely on rideshare surge windows.
-This is the line item most parents don't realize they're paying when they DIY with Uber — and it's why a shared route saves real money.
+This is the line item most parents don't realize they're paying when they DIY with rideshare — and it's why a shared route saves real money.
 The 1.03× weather buffer is built into every ride, so there are no surprise charges on stormy days.

 Step 4